inbravo/scala-feature-set/README.md

-# scala-src : experiements in scala
+# scala-src : experiments in scala

 ## To compile and run.
 In sbt console type: